-- 4.1 (1) The first stage of the process for assessing the eligibility of a family unit referred to in section 4 (1) for disability assistance is fulfilling the requirements of subsection (2) of this section. - (2) The applicants for disability assistance in a family unit - (a) must complete and submit to the minister an application for disability assistance (part 1) form and must include as part of the application - (i) the social insurance number of each applicant in the family unit who is a person described in section 6 (2) [citizenship requirements], and - (ii) the information, authorizations, verifications and declarations specified by the minister, as required in the application for disability assistance (part 1) form, and - (b) subject to subsections (4), (5) and (6), must - (i) complete searches for employment as directed by the minister for the 3 weeks immediately following the date of the application under paragraph (a), or - (ii) demonstrate that each of the applicants has completed a search for employment satisfactory to the minister within the 30 day period prior to the date of the application under paragraph (a), and in either case provide information about and verification of the searches for employment, in the form specified by the minister.
+- 4.1 (1) The first stage of the process for assessing the eligibility of a family unit referred to in section 4 (1) for disability assistance is fulfilling the requirements of subsection (2) of this section. - (2) The applicants for disability assistance in a family unit - (a) must complete and submit to the minister an application for disability assistance (part 1) form and must include as part of the application - (i) the social insurance number of each applicant in the family unit who is a person described in section 6 (2) [citizenship requirements], and - (ii) the information, authorizations, verifications and declarations specified by the minister, as required in the application for disability assistance (part 1) form, and - (b) subject to subsections (4), (5) and (6), must - (i) complete searches for employment as directed by the minister for the 3 weeks immediately following the date of the application under paragraph (a), or and in either case provide information about and verification of the searches for employment, in the form specified by the minister.